 Mesa Public Library is excited for the next phase of our Writer in Residence pilot program in partnership with the Arizona State Library.
-March 1 - May 31 we will welcome Melissa Marr as our Writer in Residence.
+June 1 - August 31, we will welcome Marylee MacDonald as our Writer in Residence.

-Marr will be using the Main Library’s board room as her public work space, where she’ll develop fascinating plotlines, create memorable characters, write sparkling prose, and wrestle with writer’s block.
-She’ll also be available to give guidance to other aspiring writers via one-on-one appointments, and will present two programs a month.
+MacDonald will be using the Main Library’s board room as her public work space, where she’ll develop fascinating plotlines, create memorable characters, write sparkling prose, and wrestle with writer’s block.
+She’ll also be available to give guidance to other aspiring writers via one-on-one appointments, and will present several writing workshops.